 Negatively Skewed Returns of Relative Value Hedge Funds

 When you invest in a hedge fund that identifies little mispricings and places highly leveraged bets on spreads between related securities, you will also most likely see non-normal returns.
 37 times out of 38, the bet will work out perfectly and the fund will make money on a consistent basis.
 But then one trade may prove unsuccessful and wipe out the profit from the previous 10 or 20 trades.

 The fund still makes money in the long run, but the return distribution has a sharp negative skew, which may be unsuitable for some investors and in any case requires being part of a diversified portfolio rather then being invested on a standalone basis.
 Among common hedge fund strategies, fixed income arbitrage or merger arbitrage typically show negative skewness.

 Another example is options and other derivatives which typically have non-linear returns.
 Multiple options can be combined in order to get asymmetrical risk and return prospects.
 Options and other derivatives are widely used by hedge funds.

 It is important to be aware of the non-normality of alternative investment returns.
 Analyzing only percentage return and standard deviation is insufficient, as it fails to identify some kinds of risks.
 Some of the popular tools which assume normal distribution of returns (like Sharpe ratio) may be misleading when used with alternative investments.

 By looking also at skewness and kurtosis, you get a better understanding of a trading strategy and its risk exposures.
-Of course, quantitative analysis is still only one part of the investment decision making process.
-Identifying the logic and common sense behind the statistics is crucial.
+Even with that, quantitative analysis is still only one part of the investment decision making process.
+Identifying the logic and common sense behind the statistics is another.